WretchX/WaterTracker/README.md

 **WaterTracker**
 An open-source daily water tracker  for Windows written completely in AutoItv3, with customizable hydration reminders.
+Requires AutoIt to run.

 **HOW TO INSTALL:**
 1. Download AutoIt if you don't already have it installed (**11.7mb**).
 You will need this to compile the code.